PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/types.md

 | `uj`   | `Jump`                 | `31:12[20|10:1|11|19:12]=imm                                11:7=rd           6:0=opcode` |
 : Base Instruction Type

+The base instruction type table categorizes and describes the fundamental instructions that constitute the core of the RISC-V ISA, covering essential operations such as arithmetic, logical, control flow, and memory access.

 | type   | type name              | bit encoding                                                                              |
 |--------|:-----------------------|:------------------------------------------------------------------------------------------|
 | `16`   | `Compressed`           | `15:13        12:10             9:7        6:5     4:2      1:0`                          |